Fort Shelby (Michigan): Fort Lernoult under the British

+A topographical plan of the town of Detroit prior to the Great Fire of 1805, depicting Fort Shelby (above) and the French era buildings of Fort Pontchartrain du Détroit (below).

 In the fall of 1778, Captain Richard Lernoult, the commander of the British Army at Fort Detroit, feared that the existing encampment would not be sufficient to defend against the oncoming American forces.
 Under the command of Colonel Daniel Brodhead, they had advanced to within ninety miles.
 He dispatched his second in command, Captain Henry Bird, to plan a new fortification on higher ground.
 Work commenced on the project in November 1778, and although construction was beset by problems due to severe weather, by October 1779 a total of 381 British troops were stationed at the new fort.

 The fort was constructed of a 4' high pile of tree trunks, topped with 7–8' long sharpened stakes, all of which were covered with an 11' high earth embankment, 12' wide at the top and 26' thick at the base.
 Outside of the embankment was a 5–6' deep ditch, 12' wide and containing an 11–12' picket.

 Although the British had promised to abandon their forts in U.S. territory following the end of the Revolutionary War in 1783, they continued to occupy six of them, including Fort Lernoult (others were Fort Oswegatchie, Fort Niagara, Fort Ontario, Fort Miami (Ohio) and Fort Mackinac).
 President George Washington sent Chief Justice John Jay to London in 1794 to negotiate a resolution to this and other issues.
 The Jay Treaty called for the forts to be turned over to the U.S. by June 1796.
 The British abandoned Fort Lernoult and moved their forces to Fort Amherstburg on the Canadian side of the Detroit River.
 The Americans occupied the fort on July 11, 1796, under the command of Colonel Jean François Hamtramck with 300 men.